What is Croatia famous for?

 Now many of you would be surprised about some of these but you actually use a couple of these in your everyday life.
 Like per-say the electrical socket you use to charge up your PC, Mobile phone and various other electronical devices thanks to AC (Alternating current) breakthroughs, credit going to Nikola Tesla for that one.

-Ballpoint pen – Croatian inventor Slavoljub Penkala (1871–1922) from Polish origin patented many inventions which are still used today.
+– Croatian inventor Slavoljub Penkala (1871–1922) from Polish origin patented many inventions which are still used today.
 But his notably most famous one would have to be the ballpoint pen.
+The ballpoint pen dispenses ink, usually on a piece of paper using a small metal ball on the point of the pen, making it the most used writing instrument today.

-Croatia made a lot more inventions and not just the ones listed above like Rice Chocolate(It’s delicious), Water cannon, Vertical axis wind turbine, Maglite flashlights (Thank god I check for spelling errors) to brighten your night and many more inventions.
+Croatia made a lot more inventions and not just the ones listed above like for example Rice Chocolate(It’s delicious), Water cannon, Vertical axis wind turbine, Maglite flashlights to brighten your night and many more inventions that would be hard to name.

 Famous people of Croatia